marmelab/react-admin/README.md

 ## Installation

-Admin-on-rest is available from npm.
+React-admin is available from npm.
 You can install it (and its required dependencies)
 using:

 ```sh